slackhq/foundry/README.md

 We try to simplify and streamline the bootstrap process for both local development and on CI.
 This involves computing optimized JVM arguments for the Gradle and Kotlin daemons (which differ between CI and local) as well as toe-holds for future customizations.
+This logic lives in `BootstrapTask.kt`.

 ### Permission Checks